OFactory/SchokoFactory/README.md

 ## Installation

-In order to test the game, pls visit <a href="www.ofactory.de/SchokoFactory/download">OFactory.de</a> and download a runnable .jar file of SchokoFactory.
-Please report bugs(not that there were any) and suggestions to the creators.
+At the time we're not offering a runnable version of the game.
+Stay tuned.

 ## License